mnicolas94/propsettings/README.md

 # propsettings

 This packages enables you to decorate class member variables as a Setting.
-A Setting is a kind of property that let you define some characteristics of the variable that are taken into account by a user interface code to render that variable properly.
+A Setting is a type of property that allows defining characteristics of a variable that are taken into account by a user interface code to render that variable properly.

 # Installation
 ```pip install propsettings```